 THE INFANT AND TODDLER PROGRAM

 The program is offered at three locations: the North Valley Infant Learning Center, the North Valley Child Development Center and Union Pacific Empowerment Center.
-The program is designed to serve teenage mothers who currently attend school at San Fernando High or continuation high school.
+The Infant Learning Center is designed to serve teenage mothers who currently attend school at San Fernando High or continuation high school.
 Parenting classes offer support and help prepare teenage parents.
-Classroom training is adopted through West Ed and the Program for Infant/Toddler Care and mandated by the California Department of Education.

-Designed for children from three to five years of age and offered at all six of the YWCA Greater Los Angeles Child Development locations, the focus of the Preschool program is to prepare children emotionally, physically and academically for grade school.
-The program has adopted the High Scope Curriculum, which focuses on children’s needs while allowing staff to build on children’s initiative.
+Designed for children from three to five years of age and offered at all 5 of the YWCA Greater Los Angeles Child Development locations, the focus of the Preschool program is to prepare children emotionally, physically, and academically for grade school.
+The program has adopted the High Scope Curriculum, which focuses on children’s needs while allowing staff to build on children’s initiatives.

 All the six sites participate with QSLA and have been assessed at a Tier 4 High- Quality Centers.

 Classroom and staff development training is implemented through.